nrfconnect/sdk-nrf/samples/nrf9160/cloud_client/README.rst

    :depth: 2

 This sample connects to, and communicates with a compatible cloud service using the respective cloud backend firmware library.
-The sample connects via cellular network (LTE) and publishes a custom string in intervals or upon a button trigger, to the cloud service.
+The sample connects to the cloud service using cellular network (LTE) and publishes a custom string in intervals or upon a button trigger.

 Overview
 ********